greg97232/Uber_Pickups/README.md

 -  Create an algorithm to find hot zones
 -  Visualize results on a nice dashboard
+-
+# Create maps with plotly
+Check out [Plotly](https://plotly.com/) documentation, you can create maps and populate them easily.
+Obviously, there are other libraries but this one should do the job pretty well.

 # Deliverable 📬
 To complete this project, your team should: